jwoehr/qisjob/README.md

 ### `QisJob` Documentation

-The `qisjob.QisJob` object that underlies the `qisjob` script has many args/kwargs.
+The `qisjob.QisJob` object that underlies the `qisjob` script can be used in your own programs.

+That object has many args/kwargs.

-The documentation is installed with the module in `share/doc`.
+The documentation for `qisjob.QisJob` is installed with the module in the site library's `share/doc`.

 You can also read the [QisJob Documentation Online](http://www.softwoehr.com/softwoehr/oss/qisjob/)